 “It’s so incredible to finally be understood.”

-Sadly, the quotation is three steps away from doing something with any ‘understanding’:
+Sadly, the quotation suggests that person is three steps away from doing something with that ‘understanding’:

-- that I understand that I am aiming for something a little bit different, and
+- ….
+I need to understand I am aiming for something a little bit different, and

 - I can identify something I am going to do about it.

-Being understood by another is all very well and good; are they right in their understanding and what is ”right’ here, anyway?
-Further, they can be as ‘right’ as is possible but that does not help ME identify what to change and how to change it.
+Being understood by another is all very well and good.
+BUT are they right in their understanding, and how does my ”right” differ from yours?
+‘They’ can be as ‘right’ as is possible but that does not help ME identify what to change and how to change it.

 Understanding myself is an essential step to knowing what to do about it